patternfly/patternfly-org/packages/v4/src/content/accessibility/alert-group/alert-group.md

 **Static inline alert groups** don’t need additional accessibility attributes.
 If it appears inline on the page, it will be read along with the surrounding content.

 **Dynamic and toast alerts** are injected into the DOM after page load and require additional measures to ensure that these content changes are announced to screen reader users.
+This is the use case that requires/warrants turning an alert group into a live region.
 Discoverability is also different in this case because the alert content is often not near the primary markup/content for the page.
 The AlertGroup/Alerts are often rendered at a more global level within the DOM, like toward the end of the body tag so that the content can persist across page changes.

 <br/>

 <ins>**To make dynamic alert groups accessible:**</ins>
-- Add `isLiveRegion` to make the AlertGroup a live region that alerts can be conditionally rendered inside the AlertGroup.
+- Add `isLiveRegion` to make the AlertGroup a live region that alerts can be conditionally rendered inside of.
-- AlertGroup should always exist in the DOM on page load and alerts should be rendered inside the AlertGroup.
+- AlertGroup should always exist in the DOM on page load and dynamic alerts should be rendered inside the AlertGroup.

 **For more specific customization**, add any of the following to AlertGroup: